National 4-H Congress

 Selection of National 4-H Congress Delegates

-The selection process for National 4-H Congress in Atlanta is done during Older Members Conference in June of each year.
-A WV 4-H Resume needs to be submitted for consideration to attend.
+The selection process for National 4-H Congress in Atlanta is held during Older Members Conference in June of each year.
+A West Virginia 4-H Resume must be submitted for consideration to attend.

 Delegation size for Congress is limited to all that apply.